glensouza/nj-dot-assessment-2024-02/README.md

 - S = Non-Prod
 - E = Prod

-They all sue the same file share.
+They all share the same file share.

 ## Intranet website hosted on prem